gvwilson/thirdbit/src/fiction/still-book/index.md

 A minute and a crowbar later, they were inside the warehouse.
 Giggles welled up in Still's throat.
 They were really going to do it!
-They were really going to---no, *she* was really going to rob the warehouse!
+They were really going to—no, *she* was really going to rob the warehouse!

 "Take whatever you want," Crest-of-the-Wave whispered in her ear.
 She nodded.
 He smelled of fresh paint, and polish, and hot oil from his